liyoumin/Geospatial-AgEcon/project/README_Geospatial_AgEcon_Project.md

 - Fitted variogram or LMC model objects.
 - Co-kriging prediction objects.
 - State-level maps of acreage and value changes.

-**Important note:**

-Some objects, such as `grid_sf` and `us_states`, should be created or loaded before the prediction/mapping sections.
-If the script is run from a fresh R session, check that all required spatial objects exist before running the co-kriging and mapping blocks.

 ---

 ### 3. `plotMapping.R`